At a glance

 Shadow and observe doctors and nurses in a medical facility

-Your role at the hospital or clinic is strictly observational.
+Your role at the clinic is partially observational.
 You’ll focus on learning by shadowing doctors and nurses on their rounds at a medical facility.
 You’ll have the opportunity to ask questions and discuss different patient’s cases.
-Your time will be spent in various wards, including the emergency unit.
-You’ll even get to observe surgeries.

 Attend medical workshops to learn more about healthcare in Peru